CompileError69/ASG1/README.md

 ## Technologies Used
 Languages used:
 - HTML, CSS and JavaScript

 Software used:
 - Adobe XD, Visual Studio Code

 Others used:
 - [Font Awesome](https://fontawesome.com/) - Used for implementing icons into HTML efficiently.

 ## Testing
 1. Home page:
-    i.
+- i.
 Go to the home page
-    ii.
-Under the "POPULAR PRODUCTS", click on either the of the category (T-SHIRT, PANTS or SHOES) iii.
+- ii.
+Under the "POPULAR PRODUCTS", click on either the of the category (T-SHIRT, PANTS or SHOES) -iii.
 If SHOES were selected, for example, the user would be land on the SHOES section of the shop page.

 ## Credits
 - Media - Any photos or videos used in this site were obtained from [Pexels](https://www.pexels.com/)